 From Settle to Hadrian's Wall (and back again!)

-of terrain and scenery the north of England offers whilst touching on all the major rivers in the region.
+of terrain and scenery that the north of England offers whilst touching on all the region's major rivers.

-Perhaps not surprisingly over half the Pennine Journey is within the North Pennines Area of Outstanding Natural Beauty.
+Perhaps not surprisingly, over half the Pennine Journey is within the North Pennines Area of Outstanding Natural Beauty.

-the area, much in evidence on the walk, has been recognised by it becoming Britain's first Eurpean Geopark and it was
+the area, much in evidence on the walk, has been recognised by it becoming Britain's first European Geopark and it was

 The book divides the walk into 18 daily stages of varying length and offers a choice of possibilities.
 It can be